hannu-shaik/CREDIT-CARD-FRAUD-DETECTION/README.md

 # CREDIT-CARD-FRAUD-DETECTION

-This Python script seems to be a comprehensive example of data import, preprocessing, and building a decision tree model for fraud detection.
-Here's a breakdown of its functionality:

 1. **Data Import and Preprocessing**:
    - The script begins by importing necessary libraries and setting up environment variables.